Women of Winter inspires the downhill rush that uplifts – and diversifies

 Why We Wrote This

 Catching air on the slopes is often a white male realm.
-But Women of Winter is training snowsports instructors to help diversify the slopes.
+But Women of Winter is training snow-sports instructors to help diversify the slopes.

 WoW instills a sense of belonging in the snow-sports environment that has been “predominantly pale and male,” says Peggy Hiller, PSIA chief executive officer.
 “There’s a huge opportunity to grow our instructor base to represent our entire population, which includes women and people of color.”